plurb/Aetherwynn-Unstable-Isotopes/Classes/Wizard/Wizard Class.md

 **Spell Save DC** = `8 + your proficiency bonus + your Intelligence modifier`
 **Spell Attack Modifier** = `your proficiency bonus + your Intelligence modifier`

+## Expert of Rituals
+*3rd-Level Wizard Feature*

+You can cast a Wizard Spell as a ritual if that spell has the ritual tag and you have the spell in your spellbook.
+You don't need to have the spell prepared.

 ## Arcane Recover
 *7th-Level Wizard Feature*